keithj2780/svelte-CRUD-Table/README.md

 Lightweight CRUD table written using Svelte.
 No dependencies, reasonable functionality and no bloat.
+MIT Licence.

 ## Features

 - Lightweight with no dependencies, less than 200 LOC
 - data is an array of objects
 - configurable columns, show/hide, initial width, data type, column name
-- supports display & edit of several data types - text, HTML, colour, date, select/option lists
+- supports display & edit of several data types - text, HTML, colour, date, time, select/option lists
 - resizable column widths (any column can have resizing disabled)
 - double click a row to edit (can be disabled)
 - *Edit* & *Delete* buttons for each row (can be disabled)